-- When a number is expressed in scientific notation, there is only one non-zero digit to the left of the decimal point.
+- Reading numbers involves interpreting them as a quantity when they are expressed in words, in standard notation, in expanded notation, or in scientific notation.
+Large numbers may be expressed as a decimal number with the unit expressed in words.
+For example, 36.24 trillion is equivalent to 36 240 000 000 000 = 36.24 × 1012. - When a number is expressed in scientific notation, there is only one non-zero digit to the left of the decimal point.
 Thus, 36.24×10^{12} is not in scientific notation because there are two digits to the left of the decimal point.
-In scientific notation, 36.24×10^{13} . - In words, 37 020 005 205 is written and said as "thirty-seven billion twenty million five thousand two hundred five".
+In scientific notation, 36 240 000 000 000 is written as 3.624×10^{13} . - In words, 37 020 005 205 is written and said as "thirty-seven billion twenty million five thousand two hundred five".
 Sometimes an approximation to a large number is used to describe a quantity.
 For example, the number 37 020 005 205 may be rounded to 37 billion or 37.02 billion, depending on the amount of precision needed. - Understanding the magnitude of a large number may be done by comparing it to other numbers and quantities.
 For example: - One million seconds is around 11.5 days. - One billion seconds is around 32 years. - One trillion seconds is around 32 000 years. - A number greater than 1 that is written in scientific notation can be written in standard notation by multiplying the decimal number by ten the number of times indicated by its exponent.
 For example, for 3.2×10^5 , 3.2 is multiplied by ten, five times.
-The result is $320\,000$. - A number written in standard notation can be written in scientific notation.
+The result is 320 000. - A number written in standard notation can be written in scientific notation.
 For a number greater than 1, a decimal point is positioned so that the first non-zero digit is to the left of the decimal point, and then the exponent for the base ten is determined by counting the number of times that decimal number needs to be multiplied by 10 to produce that number in standard notation.
-For example, $156\,000\,000\,000 = 1.56 \times 10^{11}$. - Very small numbers refer to numbers between 0 and 1.
+For example, 156 000 000 000 = 1.56 × 1011. - Very small numbers refer to numbers between 0 and 1.
 The closer the number is to zero the smaller the number is.
 These numbers can also be written in scientific notation.
 A negative exponent is used to indicate that the decimal number needs to be divided by 10 that many times.
 For example, for 5.2×10^{-8} , 5.2 is divided by 10 eight times to become 0.000000052. - To write a small number in scientific notation, the decimal point is positioned so that the first non-zero digit is to the left of the decimal point, and then the exponent is determined by counting the number of times that decimal number needs to be divided by 10 to produce that number in standard notation.
 For example, $0.0034 = 3.4 \times 10^{-3}$. - Numbers expressed in scientific notation can be compared by considering the number of times the decimal number is multiplied or divided by ten.
 The more times it is multiplied by ten, the greater the number.
 The more times it is divided by ten, the smaller the number.